theOGognf/toi/toi_client/README.md

 # toi_client

-A proof-of-concept for a minimal, terminal-based chat client for interacting with an OpenAI-compliant streaming API.
+A proof-of-concept for a minimal, terminal-based chat client for interacting with the personal assistant server.

-## Features
+# Features

 - Basic context size management based on token usage
 - CTRL+C to interrupt the response stream during a response
 - CTRL+C to clear the input buffer when it isn't empty
 - CTRL+C to exit when the input buffer is empty

-## Notable Dependencies
+# Notable dependencies

 - [ctrlc][0] for some CTRL+C signal handling
 - [pico-args][1] for the CLI argument parser